oroinc/documentation/user_guide/channel_guide.rst

 Entities assigned to a channel define what data OroCRM can collect from it.

-To add an entity to a channel, use the "Entities" tab when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.
+To add an entity to a channel, use the "Entities" section when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.

 .. image:: ./img/channel_guide/Screenshots/channels_entity_select.png

-One of the entities defined for a channel must represent a customer and will be added to the entity list automatically, subject to the chosen channel type:
+One of the entities defined for a channel must represent a customer identity and will be added to the entity list automatically, subject to the chosen channel type:

 - B2B Channel - B2B Customer
 - Magento Channel - Web Customer
-- Custom Channel - Custom Identity
+- Custom Channel - Customer Identity

-Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entities by default once a channel type has been chosen.
-These entities are optional and may be
+Some other entities are pre-implemented in the system and sharpened for a specific channel type, e.g. Opportunity and Lead for a B2B Channel or Cart and Order for a Magento Channel.
+The entities will be added to the list of entities by default, once you have selected the channel type, they are optional and may be removed.
-removed:

-.. csv-table:: **Optional default entities for B2B channels**
- :header: "**Name**","**Description**"
- :widths: 10, 30

- "**Opportunity**","Represents potential sales most likely to become a success.

- Contains details like the opportunity opening and closure dates, success probability, closure reasons, customer needs and solution descriptions, etc."

-  "**Lead**","Represents potential Opportunity.

- Contains related personal and business details and reference Opportunity (if any)"

-  "**Sales Process**","Represents a sales workflow instance.

- Used to keep and process data on the Sales Process flow from a Lead to a Closed Opportunity, subject to a workflow predefined in the System."

-More information about B2B entities and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* guide
+- More information about  System entities meaningful for B2B channels and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* guide

-.. csv-table:: **Optional default entities for Magento Channels**
- :header: "**Name**", "**Description**"
- :widths: 10, 30

- "**Cart**","Represent one |WT02|_ in Magento.

- Is added to the entities of a Web Type channel by default but may be removed"

- "**Order**","Keeps details of actual sales made by the customer within the Channel, including store details, Customer's details, one-time and total credited, paid and taxed amounts, feed-backs, etc."

-Information about System entities meaningful for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.
+- Information about System entities meaningful for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.

-Another pre-implemented entity is **Contact Request**.
+- Another pre-implemented entity is **Contact Request**.
 It refers to records uploaded to the system from a pre-implemented embedded form *Contact request* that can be added to any Website.
 The Entity is described in more details in the *Actions* guide.

-**Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
-For more details on Customer entities please kindly see the *Entity Management* guide.
+- **Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
+For more details on Customer entities please see the *Entity Management* guide.
   Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the Entities tab/section below the System Entities.
 Use the scroll bar to get to them.

 To add an entity to the channel list, choose the entity and click :guilabel:`Add` button.
 The entity will be added to the list.